 Financial markets and Financial Markets products knowledge A general understanding of the primary importance of the investment strategy decision.
-A general understanding of the workings of the financial markets and of the investment vehicles available to the pension fund and the nature of associated risks.
-An awareness of the restrictions placed by legislation on the investment activities of LGPS funds.
+A general understanding of the workings of the financial markets and of the investment vehicles available to the Pension Fund and the nature of associated risks.
+An awareness of the restrictions placed by legislation on the investment activities of LGPS Funds.
 MiFID II A general understanding of MiFID II requirements relating to the knowledge of decision makers.
-Pensions services Understanding public procurement procurement, contract An aware ness of the main public procurement requirements of LIK and ELL legislation and the use of national frameworks within management and An awareness of the main public procurement requirements of UK and EU legislation and the use of national frameworks within the context of the LGPS. relationship management Fund suppliers Awareness of the key decision makers in relation to the Fund's procurements.
-A general understanding of the fund's suppliers and providers, and their roles in the management of the fund.
-An awareness of how the fund's suppliers are monitored, including: The myners principles, and The need for strategic objectives for investment consultants Supplier risk management A general understanding of the nature and scope of risks for the pension fund and of the importance of considering risk factors when selecting external suppliers and providers.
+Pensions services Understanding public procurement procurement, contract An awareness of the main public procurement requirements of UK and EU legislation and the use of national frameworks within management and the context of the LGPS. relationship management Fund suppliers Awareness of the key decision makers in relation to the Fund's procurements.
+A general understanding of the Fund's suppliers and providers, and their roles in the management of the Fund.
+An awareness of how the Fund's suppliers are monitored, including: The myners principles, and The need for strategic objectives for investment consultants Supplier risk management A general understanding of the nature and scope of risks for the Pension Fund and of the importance of considering risk factors when selecting external suppliers and providers.

-A general understanding of how the pension fund monitors and manages the performance of their external suppliers and providers, including business continuity and cyber risk.
+A general understanding of how the Pension Fund monitors and manages the performance of their external suppliers and providers, including business continuity and cyber risk. -- --- --